Skip to main content

 digital marketing, social media

 Merriam Webster defines a hashtag as a word or phrase preceded by the symbol # that classifies or categorizes the accompanying text.
-As a Digital Marketing Director, I want my content to be seen by as many relevant audience members as possible, so I consider hashtags a crucial component of any strategy.
-On social media, the inclusion of a hashtag not only categorizes the text, it increases the chance that the content will be discovered by folks searching for more information about that exact topic.
+You'll want your content to be seen by as many relevant audience members as possible, so you should consider relevant hashtags to be a crucial component of any social media strategy.
+On social media, the inclusion of a relevant hashtag not only categorizes the text, it increases the chance that the content will be discovered by folks searching for more information about that exact topic.

-In addition to boosting searchability, hashtags also enable brands to track and aggregate content via social listening.
-Popular tags like #MotivationMonday or #TBT are great to include to expose content to a larger audience, branded tags like #weareteamlewis are more ideal for social listening tracking.
+In addition to boosting searchability, social media hashtags also enable brands to track and aggregate content via social listening.
+Popular hashtags like #MotivationMonday or #TBT are great to include to raise brand awareness and expose content to a larger audience, branded tags like #weareteamlewis are more ideal for social listening tracking.

-While using a hashtag generator may seem like a good idea, these bots are pulling from a list of generic word combinations.
+While using a hashtag generator may seem like a good idea for a social media strategy and marketing campaigns, these bots are pulling from a list of generic word combinations.
 You need the nuance of human creativity to come up with something perfect – interesting, punny, and bonus points for a rhyme.
-I will definitely not be using a wedding hashtag generator for my own wedding next year!

 Hashtag against pink background

-On average, an Instagram post with at least one hashtag garners 12% more engagement than those without.
-In my experience, the ideal number of hashtags to include in any Instagram post is seven.
-When in doubt, include #love, which has been used more than 1.2 billion times on the app.
+On average, an Instagram post with at least one Instagram hashtag garners 12% more engagement than those without.
+An ideal number of social media hashtags to include in Instagram posts is seven.
+When in doubt, include #love in your social media marketing Instagram posts, which has been used more than 1.2 billion times on the app.

-Deciding whether or not to use hashtags on Facebook has been tricky, particularly since the platform hasn’t updated their own guide on them since 2016.
-For brands looking to experiment with hashtags on Facebook, optimal engagement occurs with posts that include a single #hashtag.
+Deciding whether or not to use specific hashtags on Facebook in marketing campaigns has been tricky, particularly since the social media platform hasn’t updated their own guide on them since 2016.
+For brands looking to experiment with a variety of unique hashtags on Facebook, optimal engagement occurs with posts that include a single #hashtag.
 No word yet on how the recent refresh of the platform and prioritization of groups content may impact the effectiveness of hashtags on Facebook.

 LinkedIn is mainly used for professional networking, but it is also a great place to follow trends that are specific to your industry.
-Clicking through a hashtag on LinkedIn brings you to a feed of posts that all include that same verbiage, and also allows you to follow and receive updates on hashtags that you have deemed interesting.
+Beyond LinkedIn company pages, clicking through a hashtag on LinkedIn brings you to a feed of social media posts that all include that same verbiage, and also allows you to follow and receive updates on LinkedIn hashtags that you have deemed interesting.

 In conclusion, hashtags are your friend!
-No matter what social media platform you are sharing content on, including (at least) one hashtag will greatly increase the chance of an above benchmark engagement rate on your post.
+No matter what social media platform you are sharing content on for digital marketing, including (at least) one hashtag will greatly increase the chance of raising brand awareness and an above benchmark engagement rate on your social media post.
+Finding and using great hashtags is often a fun and exciting process that allows you to be creative with your brand. #Experiment and pick some #wonderfulhashtags #today!

 Need a little hashtag help?
 We’ve got you covered, check out our digital services!